Alfresco/docs-alfresco/content-services/latest/admin/securing-install.md

 * [Manage keystores]({% link content-services/latest/admin/security.md %}#managealfkeystores) for encrypted properties, communication etc
 * [Encrypt config properties]({% link content-services/latest/admin/security.md %}#encryptconfigprops)

-### Re-generate the Solr certificate
-Alfresco and Solr are separate web applications.
-Regardless of whether or not these web apps are running in the same Tomcat server, different Tomcat servers, or even different machines, they use HTTP to communicate with each other.
-The communication between Solr and Alfresco is encrypted, by default.
-The Solr web application is secured using certificate-based client authentication.
-But, by default, the certificate Solr uses for both encryption and authentication is the one that Alfresco generated and shipped with the product.
-This means that, by default, if someone can get to your Solr port they can search your entire repository because the public has easy access to that Alfresco-generated, default client certificate.

-To fix this, either make sure no one can hit the Solr port (8443, by default) or re-generate the certificate.
-Or both.
-For more info on how to re-generate the Solr certificate, see the [docs](TODO).

 ## ReST API secure access
 You can also configure filters in Alfresco Repository to mitigate security attacks when the Content Services ReST API is accessed externally.